Safeguarding

 Establishing a safe environment in which children can learn and develop.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
-We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.
+We will ensure that where possible our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare or may be precluded by any legal investigation.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.